 Apr.
 9 Teen Town.
 Named after a composition by bassist Jaco Pastorius, Teen Town is a trio of jazz-rock fusion prodigies, whose members are literally teens, with bassist extraordinaire Gabriel Severn still in middle school.
 They were a big hit at the 2018 Scranton Jazz Festival, and they make their Homegrown Music debut with world class playing, performing their arrangements of music of some of the fusion pioneers.

-Feb.
-11 A Homegrown Music Concert with CANCIÓN FRANKLIN AND THE FAMILY BAND and MICKEY SPAIN.
-WVIA’s unique series of monthly live concert broadcasts continues with an evening of singer-songwriters, one electric and one acoustic.
+Apr.
+15 A Homegrown Music Concert with DAVE KEYES and the GABE STILLMAN BAND.
+WVIA’s unique series of monthly live radio concert broadcasts presents an evening of the blues.

 Radio - Local Programs

 Part of Mixed Bag, Tuesdays at 9pm on WVIA-FM

 Homegrown Music with George Graham presents a wide range of rock, folk, bluegrass, jazz, blues, reggae, World Music, fusion, etc., in short, all the types of music that Mixed Bag presents, with new studio sessions from the region's finest and most creative musicians.
 The emphasis is on all-original material, or highly original interpretations of old, obscure, or seldom-heard music.
 Each show features a different performance, with occasional encore broadcasts from the series' nearly 40-year archive.

 Full concert audio for select performances can be found here.